CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 # {"account":{"id":"account-f378e3c2-8760-4059-ba91-69f5343dfb48","displayName":"test53","authRole":"user","metadata":{},"providers":["PROVIDER_UNSAFE"]}}
 ```

-[//]: # (TODO: Add the link here.)
-The full postman collection can be found here.
+The full postman collection can be found [here](https://github.com/CatenaTools/catena-tools-core/tree/main/scripts).
 Set the http-host environment variable to your domain prior to use.

 ## Running your game in a multiplayer configuration

 Next we will use the server [Sidecar](Sidecar.md) along with our backend to support a multiplayer workflow.

 > The sidecar enables you to configure your game to work with one API interface, and deploy it on multiple fleet managers.
-It can also make requests on behalf of the game server, enabling integrations which require zero server-side integration.
+It can also make requests on behalf of the game server reducing the burden to set up a dedicated game server.

 We are making some assumptions and trade-offs to simplify this guide.
 There is an example implementation in our [catena-lyra-demo repo.](https://github.com/CatenaTools/catena-lyra-demo/tree/main)